Skip to main content

 • graphics

-The game's graphics are widely praised for their beautiful, hand-drawn art style and effective use of the Unity engine, rendering in 4K and creating an immersive visual experience that complements its musical theme.
-However, some players feel that while the aesthetics are charming, they may not appeal to all audiences, and there are concerns about glitches that detract from the overall experience.
-Overall, the visuals are considered a significant strength of the game, enhancing its artistic and auditory appeal.
+The game's graphics are widely praised for their beautifully crafted top-down visuals and charming hand-drawn art style, showcasing the capabilities of the Unity engine and rendering well in 4K.
+Players appreciate the integration of musical themes into the artwork, creating an immersive experience, although some feel the "cute" aesthetics may not appeal to all audiences.
+Overall, the visuals are considered a significant strength of the game, despite some criticisms regarding gameplay mechanics and difficulty.

 • “Graphic-wise, it looks beautiful and renders in 4K just fine as noted on the Steam page.”